Youngwook-cholab/Plasma-reactor-monitoring/README.md

 - Optimization performed via residual minimization (`etotal`)
 - Validation against conventional assay results (H₂O₂ and NO₃⁻)
-- Corresponds to **Figures 3–4** in the manuscript
+- Corresponds to **Figures 2-3** in the manuscript

 🧩 This step bridges the calibration database with predictive modeling and forms the basis for real-time signal decoding.

+An example script is provided, allowing users to directly run the chemometric decoding with representative parameters and input data.
 ---

 ### 3️⃣ `Sensor signal deconvolution (On-line, FFT+SciPy)`
 **Purpose:** Real-time decoding of multi-sensor signals from the **microfluidic multi-optode PAT platform**.
 Includes Python scripts utilizing **FFT-based low-pass filtering** and **SciPy minimization** to extract time-resolved analyte concentrations.

-📈 The processed data correspond to **Figure 6**, illustrating dynamic OH⁻→H₂O₂ and NO₂⁻→NO₃⁻ conversion in the plasma reactor.
+📈 The processed data correspond to **Figure 5**, illustrating dynamic OH→H₂O₂ and NO₂⁻→NO₃⁻ conversion in the plasma reactor.

 ---